christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Ammon disguised as a serpent.
 Alexander's fathers name Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord)).
 Alexander also married the Scythian princess Roxana.
 Alexanders campaign was not a conquest, it was a Scythian restoration.
 The Achaemenid Persians (Achaemenes is likely Akh-Manesh or "Spirit of Manu", linking to the Vedic sage-king) were a rival Scythian clan (the "Ariya" - Aryans).
 Alexander was re-establishing the older, purer Scythian hegemony of the Medes and the pre-Zoroastrian Mitanni.
 In the Old Testament he was Solomon (Sol-Amūn or "Sun of Amun") which is a direct parallel to "Zeus-Ammon", a title he carried.
 He was also Qin Shi Huang in China.
 The "King of Kings" and "King of the World" titles Alexander and Cyrus used were literal.
 They were kings of a global empire.\
 -Ateas/Amyntas III/Artaxerxes's other grandson was "Dara" (Darius III) aka Seleucus I Nicator who inherited the vital Eastern territories (Asia).
 His "father" is listed as Antiochus (of Macedon) and presumed to have been a commoner.
 The name Antiochus curiously has no definition in Greek, however when viewed as a hybrid Greek-Persian name the meaning is obvious.
 Antiochus should be parsed as Anti-Ochus, “Like/After Ochus”, that is, continuing the line of Persian Great King Ochus (Artaxerxes III).
 Ochus, in addition to his ill-fated successor Artaxerxes IV, had many other children.
 And Artaxerxes IV, although not surviving long as Great King, had many children of his own.
 Anti-Ochus/Antiochus therefore emerges as a princely son or grandson of Artaxerxes III.
 (Darius III took on the name Ochus and also had a son by Queen Statiera named Ochus).
 The name Seleucus (Greek Seleukos), like that of his father Antiochus, has no certain meaning in Greek.
 (However, compare Greek leukos meaning “white”, and the kingly Roman name of Lucius.)
 As with the name Antiochus, we must expect some kind of hybrid definition that incorporated a Persian or Eastern element.
 There is certainly an echo of Seleukos in the later dynastic name Seljuk(os), associated with a people brought from the direction of China to dominate the West.
 He was Li Si in China who was the advisor to Qin Shi Huang (Alexander) founder of the Qin Dynasty.  \
 -Ptolemy I Soter was another grandson of Ateas/Amyntas III/Artaxerxes who received Egypt.\
 -305-30 BC: The Ptolemaic Synthesis in Egypt.
 Following Alexander's "resurrection" as Chandragupta in the East, his bloodline consolidated its rule in the West.
 Ptolemy I Soter, a fellow Scythian noble and likely Alexander's half-brother, took the Egyptian satrapy.
-The Ptolemaic Dynasty was not a new Greek ruling class, but the continuation of the Akrosander bloodline using Egypt as its new imperial base.
+The Ptolemaic Dynasty was not a new Greek ruling class, but the continuation of the Akrosander bloodline using Egypt as its new imperial ba

-Thracians/Dacians

--200 BC: The Thracians emerge in the Balkans (200 BC).
-The Thracian ruling class is Aryan.
-The most powerful Thracian tribe, the Dacians (or Getae which is linguistically identical to Goth, Get, Jat, and Scyth), become the Aryan power center for Southeastern Europe.
-The Dacians were the "Wolf Clan" of the Scythian elite who had mixed with the Alani (Aryan).
-Their battle standard was the Draco—a wolf-headed serpent.
-This was not just a standard; it was their religious and royal symbol.
-The capital of the Dacians was called "Sarmizegetusa" (Sarmatian fortress) which contains sar (king).
-This is where the Latin language originates.
-Latin was the administrative and ritual language of the Dacian-Thracian Scythian elite.
-It was not a native Italian language.
-It was imposed on the Italian peninsula by the Scythian Etruscan and later "Roman" rulers.
-The reason Romanian is the closest language to Latin is simple: Dacia was a core territory of the empire that spoke a Latinate language natively.
-Latin is the linguistic fossil of the Scythian ruling class in the West. (interesting fact: legendary King Arthur is a corrupted memory of an Alani Warlord (Artorius), one of the military Kšatrapatis sent from the Bosphorus to secure the lucrative tin and iron mines of Britain after the Flavian consolidation).

-The Bosporan and Dacian kingdoms controlled the Danube Delta and the Bosporus Strait—the two most critical chokepoints for Eurasian trade.
-Whoever controlled these points controlled the flow of goods, armies, and ideas between Europe and Asia.
-They didn't just rule an empire; they ruled the geography of civilization itself.
-Also, the massive gold mines of Dacia (modern Romania) were the financial engine of the "Roman" Empire.
-The output of these mines from 100 BC - 100 AD exceeds the total gold supply of the rest of the ancient world combined.
-The fact that Asander, king of Bosphrus is today an unknown historical figure despite the fact that he would have been the richest and most powerful man in the word at the time should be regarded as suspicious.
-The reason why you never heard of him is because you know him under another name: Julius Caesar.
+**The Ptolemaic Synthesis (c.
+305–30 BC)**

+- c.
+305–30 BC: Ptolemaic Dynasty in Egypt—continuation of the Akrosander bloodline using Egypt as the new imperial base.
+- The Alexandrian School synthesizes the Asii imperial cult into universal religions (Serapis, Judaism, Mithraism, Christianity).

+**The Dacian/Thracian Garrison (c.
+200 BC – 50 AD)**

+- c.
+200 BC: Thracians/Dacians (Getae = Goth = Jat = Scythian) become the Asii power center for Southeastern Europe.
+- Draco standard = wolf-headed serpent = Asii royal and religious symbol.
+- Sarmizegetusa (Dacian capital) = "Sarmatian fortress" (Sar = king).
+- Latin originates in Dacia—the administrative language of the Asii Scythian elite, not a native Italian tongue.
+- Bosporan and Dacian kingdoms control the Danube Delta and Bosporus Strait—the chokepoints of Eurasian trade.
+- The Dacian gold mines (100 BC – 100 AD) funded the "Roman" Empire.
+Asander, King of Bosporus (Julius Caesar), was the richest man in the world.

+**The Pahlavi/Flavian Usurpation (c.
+50 BC – 300 AD)**

+- c.
+50 BC – 70 AD: J2/J1 Pahlavi-Flavian usurpers overthrow the R1a Asii hegemony.
+- The Flavians (Vespasian, Titus) rewrite history, burn the Alexandrian Library, and create Christianity as the ontological inversion of the Asii Dragon Cult.
+- Result: The Asii Dragon King (Ie-sous) is rewritten as a crucified criminal.
+The "Is" becomes the "Was."
+The sovereign ruling caste is erased and replaced with a pacifist slave morality.

+Key Insight: The Asii were the "Being" caste who named the world after themselves (Asia, Assyria, Asgard).
+Their Dragon Cult was the administrative theology of a global empire.
+Christianity is the Flavian weaponization of that theology—an inversion designed to sever the conquered populations from their memory of sovereign being.

 ![Fig.1.15](/images/Skyles.jpg){:width="400px"}\
 Fig. 1.15.
 Coin of Skyles, a Scythian king who reigned from ca 470-460 BC displaying a Scythian Solar Wheel and the World Tree combined.
 The cross was prominent in ancient Europe.
 It was a sundial and every city would have had one to track the time, dates, and agricultural and lunar cycles.
 "Skylesis" a Greek mockery of Skuða-las (Scythian King).
 The owl on the reverse side is the Owl of Athena also known as the Owl of Minerva, a sacred bird in Greek mythology that accompanies Athena.
 It shows up prominently in later Greek tetradrachms connecting him to Greece.
 For a Scythian king to carry that iconography shows direct interaction.